Some gift basket buyers are your true customers, while others are not. Here’s why you cannot please everyone and make money, too.

 - People who promise to order will fail to order

 It’s okay not to please everyone.
-The owners of wildly-profitable businesses know this, and now that you know, go and focus on the 97 percent of people who make you money.
+The owners of wildly-profitable businesses know this.
+Now that you know, go and focus on the three percent who value your expertise.